chriseidhof/chriseidhofnl/content/post/references.md

 The types for `firstPerson` and `nameOfFirstPerson` can be omitted, they're just there for readability.

 If at any point we want to get our own independent value of `Person`, we can do that.
-From there one, we can work with `myOwnCopy` and be sure it's not changed from underneath us.
+From there on, we can work with `myOwnCopy` and be sure it's not changed from underneath us.
 No need to implement `NSCopying`:

 ```swift
 var myOwnCopy: Person = firstPerson.value